tscilipoti/flux-angular2/README.md

 }
 ```

 As you can see above the QuestionReducer class code is pretty simple.
-There is an initalState function which gets called to provide the initial state
-for the reducer.
 The name given to the actionAddQuestion function has significance as it begins with the text `action`.
 Any function defined in a Reducer class
 that begins with the text action will be called automatically by the dispatcher when the lower camel case version of the text that follows action
 is set in `type`.
 For my example this function gets executed whenever a dispatch is sent with the action.type set to `addQuestion`.